 It is like a finger pointing to the moon, do not focus on the finger, or you will miss all that Heavenly glory – Bruce Lee

-DON’T try to be someone your not, rather, remind yourself of what you are…one in over 7 Billion people on the planet and no one has your capability, talents and potential as an athlete.
+DON’T try to be someone you’re not.
+Rather, remind yourself of what you are.
+One in over 7 billion people on the planet.
+No one has your capability, talents and potential as an athlete.

 If someone is running 150 miles a week and bragging about it, who gives a flip, you can probably get equal results on 60.
 K.I.S.S.

-DON’T run fast every frickin day.
-If your training a group and a segment is running faster then they should probably be going know when to back off.
+DON’T run fast every day.
+If your training with a group and they are running faster than they should probably be going know when to back off.

-DON’T make every workout a race…this ties into the above mention tip.
+DON’T make every workout a race.
 Training should be the hard part.
 Save the race for race day.

-The race should feel as if you are on autopilot because you were smart enough to taper correctly and your body feels as if you are jogging, yet are at race pace.
+In addition, the race should feel as if you are on autopilot because you were smart enough to taper correctly.

-When I ran 2.19, I kid you not, I felt as if I were on a regular long run when I ran 2:19:35 for the marathon yet was on 5.11 per mile average through 20 miles.
-Rested body=autopilot effort
+I felt as if I were on a regular long run when I ran 2:19:35 for the marathon yet was on 5.11 per mile average through 20 miles.

 DON’T forget where you came from.
-STAY HUNGRY.
-One great race doesn’t make you.
+Stay hungry.
+Remember, one great race doesn’t make you.
 You have to continually want to improve as an athlete.